-Anyway, Atlas had been pegged as a career biographer and was casting about for his next victim, err, subject.
-He had already signed a contract with Farrar, Strauss & Giroux to do the authorized biography of Edmund Wilson. (``America's gratest modern man of letters,'' okay?
-Yeah, ``greatest,'' whatever.)
+Anyway, Atlas (James Atlas, not the body-builder and fantastic, historic adman) had been pegged as a career biographer and was casting about for his next victim, err, subject.
+He had already signed a contract with Farrar, Straus & Giroux to do the authorized biography of Edmund Wilson. (``America's gratest modern man of letters,'' okay?
+Yeah, ``greatest,'' ``gratingest,'' whatever.)
 But after five years Atlas ``hadn't written a word.''
-[I've seen the word over-literal a lot.
-In fairness, the word more needed is under-literal.]
+[I've seen the term over-literal a lot.
+In fairness, under-literal is a more common fault.]
 Maybe he should've tried mapping him.
-Much though Atlas loved Wilson's work -- he'd ``read every word he'd written [and published, I suppose]''),
+Atlas writes that he loved Wilson's work -- he'd ``read every word he'd written'' (and published, I suppose).
+However...

 I had a toxic response to his character.
 The bullying proclamations, the tedious self-revelations, the drinking and philandering--All that juicy material!
-On the one hand, we see that James Atlas had a neglected gift for thumbnail characterizations.
-On the hand with the other thumbnail, we see that he neglected the value of a good salacious ogre of a subject.
+On the one hand, we see that James Atlas has a gift for thumbnail characterizations.
+On the hand with the other thumbnail, we see that he failed to appreciate the value of a good salacious ogre of a subject.

---in the end, he just didn't appeal to me as a subject to whose life and work I was willing to apprentice myself for the better part of a decade, the time any conscientious biographer of a major personage can expect to allot.I'll have to check sometime whether this fastidious portraitist of such nice bastards as Delmore Schwartz started his biography of that man when he was in college.
-Anyway, that was the point: you need the better part of a decade to do justice to a great literary life.
+--in the end, he just didn't appeal to me as a subject to whose life and work I was willing to apprentice myself for the better part of a decade, the time any conscientious biographer of a major personage can expect to allot.If he regards his own biography of Delmore Schwartz as conscientious, then I suppose he started it in college.
+Anyway, this was the point: you must devote the better part of a decade to do justice to a great literary life.